blzjmzk/game-browser/README.md

 - frontend application connected to API (rawg.io)
 - built in React and Typescript
+- routing with React Router (displaying game details after clicking card with particular game on a separate page)
-- fetching data using Axios (reusable API client)
+- fetching data using Axios (in reusable API client)
 - caching and managing server data with React Query (custom query hooks)
 - displaying data on infinite scroll with React Query
+- managing data on client side (Query Object) in Zustand store
 - filtering, sorting and searching data
-- avoiding prop drilling and menaging states on client side with Zustand (managing Query Object in Zustand store)
-- routing with React Router
 - styling: Chakra UI & React Icons